edge-core/sonic-buildimage/README.md

 - Use `http_proxy=[your_proxy] https_proxy=[your_proxy] no_proxy=[your_no_proxy] make` to enable http(s) proxy in the build process.
 - Add your user account to `docker` group and use your user account to make. `root` or `sudo` are not supported.

 The SONiC installer contains all docker images needed.
 SONiC uses one image for all devices of a same ASIC vendor.
-The supported ASIC vendors are:

-- PLATFORM=broadcom
-- PLATFORM=marvell
-- PLATFORM=mellanox
-- PLATFORM=cavium
-- PLATFORM=centec
-- PLATFORM=nephos
-- PLATFORM=innovium
-- PLATFORM=p4
-- PLATFORM=vs

 For Broadcom ASIC, we build ONIE and EOS image.
 EOS image is used for Arista devices, ONIE image is used for all other Broadcom ASIC based devices.